 However, not all bone broth or other collagen products can be trusted.

 When purchasing any bone broth or collagen product, the first thing you want to find out is where the collagen came from.
-The vast majority of bone broth and collagen products on the market are not from organically raised animals, especially chicken bone broths.
+Most of the bone broth and collagen products on the market are not from organically raised animals, especially chicken bone broths.

-Factory-farmed animals, or those raised in concentrated animal feeding operations (CAFOs), are typically fed a genetically engineered diet and given antibiotics and growth hormones.
+Factory-farmed animals, or those raised in concentrated animal feeding operations (CAFOs), are typically fed a genetically engineered diet and given antibiotics as well as growth hormones.